zannabianca1997/ic4/README.md

 This is a cross compiler from a dialect of C to [Intcode](https://esolangs.org/wiki/Intcode).
 The idea is that, being Intcode more akin to an instruction set than a language, it can be a good exercise in compilers design.
+This is nothing more than an exercise: no particular standard is adhered to, neither any particular feature will be implemented.

 ## Objectives